btcpayserver/btcpayserver-doc/Payjoin-spec.md

 ### Receiver's payment batching <a name="batching"></a>

-Because the sender is not verifying the outputs that the receiver have the freedom to add output for payments he wants to make.
+Because the sender is not verifying the outputs that the receiver has the freedom to add output for payments he wants to make.

 Imagine Alice making transaction of 1 BTC to Bob.
 Bob decided he wanted to send 2 BTC to an exchange.
 When Alice is negotiating a payjoin, Bob can add 2 BTC in the outputs in addition to his inputs.
 In such way, he will economize fees.